 Field: Medieval Europe; Advisor: Kosto & Şenocak; Year: 2014

-Her research is supported by the Swiss National Science Foundation, where she is a fellow for the academic year 2019-2020.
-For the fellowship year, she has an institutional affiliation with the University of Parma (Italy).
+Her research is supported by the Swiss National Science Foundation, where she is a fellow from September 2019 to December 2020.
+During the term of fellowship, she has an institutional affiliation with the University of Parma (Italy).
 In the past, her research has been supported by a Research Fellowship from the Institute for Religion, Culture, and Public Life at Columbia University, by a Jerrold Seigel Summer Fellowship in Intellectual and Cultural History from the Center for European and Mediterranean Studies (New York University) and by the Swiss Study Foundation.

 Sarina has served as co-president of the Graduate History Association at Columbia University (2015-2016).
 She is one of the co-founders of the public history project “Medievalist Toolkit,” awarded a History in Action Program Award by Columbia University (2018).
-With the Medievalist Toolkit, the project group aims to make their knowledge about the Middle Ages useful and accessible to popular audiences, specifically to journalists whose reporting touches upon medieval themes.
+With the Medievalist Toolkit, the project group aims to make their knowledge about the Middle Ages useful and accessible to organizations such as Life After Hate, an organization which facilitates and supports the social re-integration of former extremists.